chalmers-revere/opendlv-tutorial-kiwi/README.md

 ### Getting Started 1.1: Camera Live Stream to a Webbrowser, data recording, data replay, data export

-The first tutorial is to run microservices that stream the camera feed to your webbrowser.
+The first tutorial is to run microservices that stream the camera feed to your web browser.
 For this tutorial, we need the following three microservices running on *Raspberry Pi*:

 1. [opendlv-device-camera-rpi](https://github.com/chalmers-revere/opendlv-device-camera-rpi) - accessing Raspberry Pi's camera
 2. [opendlv-video-x264-encoder](https://github.com/chalmers-revere/opendlv-video-x264-encoder) - converting a camera frame into an h264 frame